Recognition memory: Tactition

-Monkeys with lesions in the perirhinal and parahippocampal cortices also show impairment on tactual recognition.
+Monkeys with lesions in the perirhinal and parahippocampal cortices also show impairment on tactual (touch) recognition.

 Lesioned brains

 The concept of domain specificity is one that has helped researchers probe deeper into the neural substrates of recognition memory.
 Domain specificity is the notion that some areas of the brain are responsible almost exclusively for the processing of particular categories.
 For example, it is well documented that the fusiform gyrus (FFA) in the inferior temporal lobe is heavily involved in face recognition.
 A specific region in this gyrus is even named the fusiform face area due to its heightened neurological activity during face perception.
 Similarly there is also a region of the brain known as the parahippocampal place area on the parahippocampal gyrus.
 As the name implies, this area is sensitive to environmental context, places.
 Damage to these areas of the brain can lead to very specific deficits.
 For example, damage to the FFA often leads to prosopagnosia, an inability to recognize faces.
 Lesions to various brain regions such as these serve as case study data that help researchers understand the neural correlates of recognition.